spacemeat/humon/README-preprocess.md

         // makita
         "impact driver"
     ]
+'''

-1. Any comment that appears on a line of text *after* a non-comment token is *associated backward*.
+1. Any comment that appears on the same line of text *after* a non-comment token is *associated backward*.
 That means a comment which trails a value or punctuation symbol on the same line of text is associated to that value or collection, respectively.
 These are mainly for comments that trail elements in a vertical list:

+'''
     [
         "table saw"     // craftsman
         "drill press"   // delta
         "chop saw"      // dewalt
         "impact driver" // makita
     ]
+'''

 These rules allow you to write comments naturally within the structure of the token stream, and their associations will be what you'd expect a human to interpret as well.